Letterbook/Letterbook/docs/Articles/year-1.md

 ## Thank You

 Everyone who's contributed to Letterbook has been a gift.
 And not all of those contributions show up in Github, which is half the point of this article.
-So allow me to highlight some of those contributions.
+So allow me to highlight some of the most significant ones.

 ### Getting Started

-First, I should really say happy birthday to _this_ toot:
+Actually, forget that other toot.
+Happy birthday to _this_ toot:

 <iframe src="https://hachyderm.io/@runewake2/110567203751528214/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://hachyderm.io/embed.js" async="async"></script>